manymoments/manymoments.github.io/_posts/2020-11-30-the-lock-commit-paradigm-multi-shot-and-mixed-faults.markdown

        on receiving ("view change", v) and view < v: view = v
             start timer(v)
-            send ("highest lock", commitLog, lockcmd, lock, v) to replica v
+            send ("highest lock", commitLog, lock-val, lock-view, view) to replica v

-       // as the primary (you are replica j) on receiving messages M={("highest lock", CL, cmd, v, j)} from n-f distinct replicas and view == j:
+       // as the primary (you are replica j) on receiving messages M={("highest lock", CL, l-val, l-view, j)} from n-f distinct replicas and view == j:
             Let CL be the longest commit log in M.CL
             // learn if needed
             If CL > commitLog then commitLog = CV
-            Let H be the set of messages in M where M.CL == commitLog if H is empty or all H.v == 0: mycmd = any value heard from the clients
+            Let H be the set of messages in M where M.CL == commitLog if H is empty or all H.l-view == 0: mycmd = any value heard from the clients
             otherwise:
-                 // use the value of the message in H with highest view let m in H be a message with maximum H.v mycmd = m.cmd
+                 // use the value of the message in H with highest view let m in H be a message with maximum H.l-view mycmd = m.l-val
             readyToPropose = false
             send ("propose", mycmd, view) to all replicas

 Observe that when a primary proposes a message, as well as when replicas send their highest lock to the next primary, the entire commit log is sent in the message.
 This ensures that, at any time, whenever a replica is locked on value, all the previous log positions are committed.
-While sending the entire log each time brings in conceptual simplicity, it is expensive to send the entire log.
-In a future post, we will discuss how this can be optimized (for example one can just send the digest of the log).
+While sending the entire log each time brings conceptual simplicity, it is expensive to send the entire log.
+In a future post, we will discuss how this can be optimized (for example one can just send the digest of the log and/or exchange just the missing parts of the log).

 # Multi-shot Lock-Commit tolerating both omission and crash failures